Reliable-Cloud-Services-LLC/iac-demo/README.md

 ### iac-demo
-This creates a private infrastructure surrounded by a VPC where you are able tondeploy resources.
+This creates a private infrastructure surrounded by a VPC where you are able to deploy resources.
+Infastructure consists of ec2 instances as well as a VPC.
 ### Deploying
 ```
 cd terraform